 Supervisory Experience - Psychology interns have the opportunity to provide clinical supervision.
 Supervision typically involves practicum students (First-year practicum students from OSU's Counselor Education program or from regional psychology programs.) in a one-on-one setting.
 Occasionally, co-facilitation of the group supervision of practicum students (Practicum Seminar) or of other training functions is available.
 Fall Semester focuses on didactic training during Supervision of Supervision Seminar.
 During Spring Semester, interns provide direct supervision.
 Interns meet with their practicum student for 1 hour per week.
 Training and supervision of this experience is done in a group training session co-facilitated by Senior Staff members (Supervision of Supervision, 1-2 hours weekly).
-In the event that the provision of supervision is not available, other activities designed to enhance the intern's supervision competency will be provided.
-Social Work and Counseling clinical fellows may be given the opportunity to supervision if they chose to continue their placement for a second year.
-Psychology clinical fellows may supervisor during their fellowship as needed.
+If the provision of supervision is not available, other activities designed to enhance the intern's supervision competency will be provided.
+Social Work and Counseling clinical residents may be given the opportunity to supervision if they chose to continue their placement for a second year.
+Clinical residents may supervisor during their residency as needed.

-Diversity/Social Justice Training -Training sessions are diverse in focus with respect to population, self-awareness, cultural identity development, and clinical implications of multiculturalism and social justice.
-Our approach is to help our trainees and staff gain an understanding of how our identities, biases, worldview, and cultural background may influence our experience of each other as well as the students we serve.
+Professional Identity Development -Training sessions vary in focus with respect to population, self-awareness, cultural identity development, and clinical implications of multiculturalism.
+Our approach is to help our trainees and staff gain an understanding of how our identities, worldviews, and cultural background may influence our experience of each other as well as the students we serve.
 Training modalities include multicultural professional development for all staff/trainees, multiculturally infused supervision, adaptation of mental health services to meet the needs of diverse populations, experiential learning, and opportunities to develop outreach programming that is grounded in social justice and advocacy.
-Multiculturalism is infused in every training seminar.

 Groups -Trainees have varying opportunities for involvement in group counseling, as noted in their program description.
 CCS offers a number of therapy groups.
 Counseling and psychotherapy groups deal with broadly defined psychological issues and/or client populations.
 During orientation, trainees receive an introduction to group strategies and training specific to group facilitation at CCS.
 Additional training occurs in the supervision sessions spent with senior staff co-leaders.
-Clinical Fellows will be matched with a therapy group if they do not have any prior group experience or there is a clinical need.
+Clinical Residents will be matched with a therapy group if they do not have any prior group experience, based on availability.
 Spring semester, Psychology interns pair with another trainee to gain group therapy experience without a Staff co-facilitator and they also participate in group supervision.